tamanjongjoseph123/ark_of_God_server/STREAMING_README.md

-# YouTube Streaming Functionality
+# Live Streaming Functionality

-This document outlines the YouTube streaming functionality for the Ark of God application, allowing admins to manage both live and pre-recorded YouTube content.
+This document outlines the live streaming functionality for the Ark of God application, allowing admins to manage live streams from multiple platforms including YouTube, Facebook, Vimeo, and Twitch.

 ## Features

-- Stream YouTube Live videos or regular YouTube videos
+- Support for multiple streaming platforms (YouTube, Facebook, Vimeo, Twitch)
+- Schedule future streams with automatic activation
-- Admin controls to start/stop streams
+- Admin controls to manage live streams
 - Only one active stream at a time
-- Public endpoint to get the currently active stream
+- Public endpoints to get active and upcoming streams
+- Stream preview in admin interface

+## Supported Platforms

-- Simple YouTube URL-based setup
+- YouTube (youtube.com, youtu.be)
+- Facebook (facebook.com, fb.watch)
+- Vimeo (vimeo.com)
+- Twitch (twitch.tv)

 ## API Endpoints